 It is not a static warning if the type of e is not a subtype of Future.
 Tools may choose to give a hint in such cases.

-Let flatten(T) = flatten(S) if T = Future < S >, and T otherwise.
-The static type of a is flatten(T) where T is the static type of e.
+The static type of a is flatten(T) (the flatten function is defined in section 16.10) where T is the static type of e.